 Amidst growing income inequality and wealth gaps, the Trust and Invest Collaborative seeks to transform social service systems to improve the lives and well-being of families and children currently living with low-incomes.

 We believe the key to real change for low-income families is universal trust and investment.
 While there will always be a need for a safety net, we believe families living with low-incomes have been underestimated and underinvested in.

-Family Independence Initiative (FII) has partnered with the Massachusetts Department of Transitional Assistance (DTA) to conduct a three-year study evaluating the effect of providing families with social and financial capital on families’ economic mobility and well-being.
+Family Independence Initiative (FII) is partnering with the Massachusetts Department of Transitional Assistance (DTA) to conduct a three-year study evaluating the effects of social and financial capital on families’ economic mobility and well-being.

 Goals & Activities